Home Defence Speech and Telegraph Network mid-1980s to 1992

-This topic describes the changes to the original communications network that took place during the mid-eighties.
-By this time the effects of Electro-Magnetic Pulse induced by atomic weapons were understood and reflected into the design.
+This topic describes the changes to the original Home Defence communications network that took place during the mid-eighties.
+By this time the effects of the Electro-Magnetic Pulse induced by atomic weapons were understood and reflected into the design.

-The Government Emergency Communications Network (ECN) was introduced during the 1980ís.
-An extensive automatically switched network replaced the previous Government Control Network (GCN) fragmented structure which often relied on the public telephone network to connect between the fragments.
-For the first time Police, Fire, Councils, Royal Observer Corps, Regional Government Headquarters, Armed Forces and Government departments were all connected to the same emergency network.
+The Government Emergency Communications Network (ECN) was introduced during the eighties.
+An extensive automatically switched network replaced the previous Government Control Network (GCN).
+A fragmented structure which often relied on the public telephone network to connect between the fragments.
+Now for the first time Police, Fire, Councils, Royal Observer Corps, Regional Government Headquarters, Armed Forces and Government departments were all connected to the same emergency network.
 It was managed by British Telecom for the Home Office Telecommunications Branch and operated separately from the normal public telephone communications systems.
-This provided a trunk dial facility for ECN extensions to call any ECN telephone in any bunker across the whole of the UK.
+This provided a trunk dial facility for ECN telephone to call any other ECN telephone in any bunker across the whole of the UK.

 Installation of the SX2000 switches for the UKWMO part of the ECN started in July 1988 and was completed by March 1989.
-The ECN continued to be used after the closure of the RGHQ's, see the next topic on this page.
-The core network was based around switches located in the Regional Government Headquarters (RGHQ).
+After the UKWMO stand down in 1992 their part of the network closed leaving just the RGHQ part of the network until it too closed circa 1994.
+A restructured ECN continued to be used long after the closure of the RGHQs, see the topic "Post Cold War use of the ECN" on this page.

-When fewer extensions were required such as a District Council controls a TSX50 unit was used.
-The TSX50 has a capacity for up to 80 extensions, 24 exchange lines, 8 private circuits and has its own control console.
+A TSX50 unit was used when fewer extensions were required, such as at District Council controls.
+It has a capacity for up to 80 extensions, 24 exchange lines, 8 private circuits and has its own control console.
 The telephone instruments could be conventional desk or wall telephone (LD or MF4) as well as the TX14 featurephone.